 Southfield is a larger medium-sized city located in the state of Michigan.
 With a population of 73,100 people and 23 constituent neighborhoods, Southfield is the 18th largest community in Michigan.

-Southfield is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Southfield is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Southfield is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Southfield who work in office and administrative support (15.63%), sales jobs (10.58%), and management occupations (8.96%).
+There are especially a lot of people living in Southfield who work in office and administrative support (14.95%), sales jobs (10.57%), and management occupations (8.90%).

 Also of interest is that Southfield has more people living here who work in computers and math than 95% of the places in the US.

-The citizens of Southfield are very well educated compared to the average community in the nation: 36.50% of adults in Southfield have a bachelor's degree or even advanced degree.
+The education level of Southfield citizens is very high relative to the national average among all cities (21.84%): 36.81% of adults in Southfield have a bachelor's degree or even advanced degree.

-The per capita income in Southfield in 2010 was $28,765, which is wealthy relative to Michigan, and upper middle income relative to the rest of the US.
-This equates to an annual income of $115,060 for a family of four.
+The per capita income in Southfield in 2010 was $29,361, which is upper middle income relative to Michigan and the nation.
+This equates to an annual income of $117,444 for a family of four.
 However, Southfield contains both very wealthy and poor people as well.

 The most common language spoken in Southfield is English.
-Other important languages spoken here include Arabic and African languages.
+Other important languages spoken here include African languages and Spanish.